Changing from Sole Trader to Limited Company

 Basically, from a legal point of view, a limited company is totally separate from the person or persons who form it.
-What that means in real terms is that you and your fellow directors or shareholders have ‘limited liability’.
-Hence the term ‘limited company’.
+That means, in real terms, that you and your fellow directors or shareholders have ‘limited liability’.
+Hence ‘limited company’.

 If you choose to be a sole trader or other non-limited business, your personal assets (house, car, etc.) are potentially at risk if your company fails.
 But for a limited company, there is an element of protection.
 As long as your business is operated legally and within the terms of the Companies Act, then your personal assets are not at risk.

-On paper, therefore, the option to ‘go limited’ seems obvious, but before you make that decision, you need to weigh up the pros and cons.
+On paper, therefore, the option to ‘go limited’ seems obvious.
+Still, before you make that decision, you need to weigh up the pros and cons.
 Here are some questions which our customers have asked us over the years, along with some answers which we hope you will find useful.

 Your administrative responsibilities involve sending your annual accounts to Companies House by a fixed date each year, completing an Annual Return (a list of directors and shareholders) and submitting a tax return and accounts for Corporation Tax purposes.
 You will also have to complete a personal tax return.